 Ensuring quality, informative written content will then keep the user on the website for longer, which is another great result to improve retention rates and improve Google rankings.

 You may have noticed this blog has plenty of headings and subheadings.
 There’s no mystery around this deliberate structure.
-This is another key feature of blogs that help the reader and please Google at the same time.
+This is another key feature of blogs that helps the reader and please Google at the same time.

 You may also have noticed that after each heading, the first sentence contains the heading too.
 This is another good practice to get into to improve the SEO score of your blog.

 You and I have likely discussed the most appropriate keywords for your blog.
-Your keywords will appear in the title and naturally throughout the text and in sub headings.
+Your keywords will appear in the title and naturally throughout the text and in subheadings.
 This lets Google, and your reader, of course, know what the subject matter of the piece is.
-Keywords should appear However, don’t stuff keywords as going too far is a big no, no. Articles with keywords stuffing get penalised.
-All this might get you to wondering exactly how many times the keyword or keywords should appear in your blog.
+Keywords should appear frequently.
+However, don’t stuff keywords as going too far is a big no, no. Articles with keywords stuffing get penalised.
+All this might get you wondering exactly how many times the keyword or keywords should appear in your blog.
 It’s not an exact science but some say no more than 5 times.

 Internal links are links that keep the reader within the same website and external links are links that take the reader to another website completely.

 And, as I mentioned above, one of the perks of writing a blog is getting an internal link to your landowner or supplier page on the Borrow my Garden website.
 Google loves this too, as links help the reader find out more by following relevant links.
-This is great for websites too, as, you guessed it, more clicks means the Google algorithm is positively influenced and show the page to more people.
+This is great for websites too, as, you guessed it, more clicks means the Google algorithm is positively influenced and shows the page to more people.